BiTE® technology: designed to ENGAGE T CELLS TO FIGHT CANCER

 Visit our resources section for further information on modalities currently under investigation.

-BiTE® technology is designed to fight cancer cells
+BiTE® technology is designed to fight cancer

 The BiTE® molecule is designed to recruit a T cell to bind to a cancer cell, leading to the formation of a cytolytic synapse4,10